ChenPanXYZ/Theatre-Blocking/README.md

 Inefficiency of modifying the positions of actors.
 Unable to focus on something more important, such as the details of actors' actions.

+## **Stephan**
+#### Bio
-2. **Stephan**, an opera actor.
-An uprising movie star who is hard-working and ambitious about his career.
-He loves actoring but memorizing blocking bothers him a lot, since it always distracts him from performing better.
+Stephan is an opera actor.
+He is an uprising movie star who is hard-working and ambitious about his career.
+Stephan loves actoring but memorizing blocking bothers him a lot, since it always distracts him from performing better.

-3. **Jack**, an extra.
+#### Goal
+Focus on and improve performing skills.
+Become more popolar and earn more money.
+#### Frustration
+Memorizing blockings takes too much time.
+Finding blockings from scripts is sometimes cumbersome.

+## **Mark**
+#### Bio
+Mark is a lighting director.
+He loves this job.
+He always writes the blocking infomation of different parts of the scripts on paper so that when he adjust the light, he can see the position of every actor easily.
+#### Goal
+Organize the stage lighting more efficiently.
+Spend less time on making blocking information available during the rehearsal.
+#### Frustration
+Writing blockings on the paper takes much time.
+Need to be very careful to avoid writing the wrong position.

+## **Jack**
+#### Bio
 Jack is a student who is doing a part-time job as an extra at Hart House Theatre, overwhelmed in everyday study.
 This year is his fourth year in the university so that the course workload becomes quite heavy.
-Jack doens't want to memorize blockings before his part-time job in order to save more time for study.
+#### Goal
+Earn money as an extra.
+Balance between the roles of an extra and a fourth-year student better.
+Improve the efficiency of checking his positions.
+Avoid reading the full script every time since all he needs to do is to move to the right positions during the rehearsal.
+#### Frustration
+Need to spend a lot of time on memorizing the positions before the rehearsal.
+Reading the full script, where he is just an extra, takes too much time.

 # User stories

-1. **Julia**: As a ballet director, I know how important the actors being in the right positions is, therefore I want to be able to see if every actor is dancing at where he or she should in real time so that I can focus on something more important, such as the details of their actions.
+1. **Julia**: As a ballet director, I want to be able to see if every actor is dancing at where he or she should in real time so that I can focus on something more important, such as the details of their actions.

 2. **Stephan**: As an opera actor, I don’t want to memorize blockings, which is a tedious procedure, so that I don't need to remind myself of my blocking numbers from time to time and I can concentrate myself on my performance on stage.

+3. **Mark**: As a lighting actor, I want to see the positions of actors among different parts of the scripts so that I can better adjust the lighting for them.

-3. **Jack**: As a part-time student who is doing extra, I don’t have many words to say on stage, so that I hope there is a way that I can see my blockings when I am on stage in order to save a lot of time memorizing my blockings ahead and have more time studying.
+4. **Jack**: As a part-time student who is doing extra, I don’t have many words to say on stage, so that I hope there is a way that I can see my blockings when I am on stage in order to save a lot of time memorizing my blockings ahead and have more time for studying.

 # Acceptance criteria